What’s it like to live in one of the world’s most conservative societies? Find out more about what it’s like for expats in Saudi Arabia.

 For Muslim expats, there’s the added appeal of a lifestyle modeled around Islamic values with easy access to Islam’s holiest sites in Mecca and Medina.
 Meanwhile, families appreciate being able to raise children in a safe, stress-free, international environment.

-And of course, for everyone, there’s that little matter of tax-free incomes, that are usually higher than in many other parts of the world.
+And of course, for everyone, there’s that little matter of tax-free incomes, which are usually higher than in many other parts of the world.